GarvSehrawat/school-database-llm-chatbot/README.md

 **Garv Sehrawat**

-B.Tech Computer Science and Engineering student interested in Python, backend development, machine learning, and LLM applications.
+B.Tech Computer Science and Engineering student interested in Python, artificial intelligence, machine learning, and LLM applications.

 > All student data used in this project is fictional.